GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/pivotaltracker.rst

     Your Pivotal Tracker user account.

+    You can get your user_id by going to https://www.pivotaltracker.com/services/v5/me.
+It's the id field in the JSON response.

 .. describe:: pivotaltracker.token

     Pivotal Tracker offers API keys for accounts to access resources through their